-Many people ask me many of the usual questions people like to know about a travel destination before they decide – like how much is accommodation; how much does it cost to get there; what is the food, or nightlife like, and so on.
-So I thought I would give potential travelers an overview of what the great American Samoan islands have to offer.
+I’ve given you some tantalizing glimpses into what American Samoa has to offer to the adventurous traveler, but many people ask me many of the usual questions people like to know about a travel destination before they decide – like how much is accommodation; how much does it cost to get there; what is the food, or nightlife like, and so on.
+So I thought I would give potential travelers an overview of what these great islands have to offer.

 The Islands of American Samoa are high volcanic islands of dramatic beauty and adventure.
 For travelers, American Samoa is diverse in many ways.
 Visitors decide on luxury or budget lodgings.
 Adventure activities are mostly free.
 Bus rides cost about one dollar US.
 The buses are friendly, safe, regular and many.
 You can rent a car.

 As for food you can eat cheap.
 Select the finest, freshest sashimi in the world.
 Eat Asian, Polynesian, Filipino, Korean or American at much better than affordable prices.

 International Banking and all major ATM debit and credit cards are welcome.
 Call anywhere in the world on your mobile phone.
 3G Broadband internet.